Environmental Sector

 Time Commitment: 30 hours/week for a minimum of 13-26 weeks.

-Start Date: Summer 2023
+Start Date: July-September 2024

 SUMMARY OF ORGANIZATION & CANDIDATE SELECTION PROCESS:

-Eco-Internships is an Equal Employment Opportunity and Affirmative Action employer and is committed to supporting an inclusive and diverse workplaces that is defined by mutual respect and collaboration.
+Eco-Internships is an Equal Employment Opportunity and Affirmative Action employer and is committed to supporting an inclusive and diverse workplace that is defined by mutual respect and collaboration.
 Employment opportunities are therefore available to all participants regardless of race, color, religion, sex, national origin, gender identity and expression, sexual orientation, physical and mental disability, or any other characteristic protected by applicable law.

 SUMMARY OF ROLE:

 The Sustainability Intern will work under the guidance of a Manager and/or Board of Directors.
-They will also work with an assigned Mentor from another environmental group to help guide them in their role.
+They will also work with an assigned mentor from another environmental group to help guide them in their role.
 The Sustainability Intern will develop programs, help fundraise, lead communications and social media, support partnerships, and participate in networking opportunities.
 The sustainability Intern will participate in a mandatory nonprofit internship training program provided by the Capacity Building Institute as part of their role.

 COMPENSATION